Using nix for your OCaml project

 - Stable channels -- e.g.

--- do not change after creation (besides bug fixes and security pathces), and are released every six months nixpkgs-unstable
+nixpkgs-23.11-- do not change after creation (besides bug fixes and security pathces), and are released every six months nixpkgs-unstableis pinned to the repo main branch, so new contributions tonixpkgscan be pulled in to your project regularly.

-You can also clone/fork nixpkgs
+You can also clone/fork nixpkgs and point nix to this repo instead.
+This

 can be useful for adding e.g. private repositories, but other mechanisms like